 Further improved devices will soon make it possible to use high-power white LEDs for the main lights of cars, for residential lighting and street lights.
 In some areas such as airplanes, the compact package size and the low electricity consumption are particularly important.

-The RP Photonics Buyer's Guide contains 61 suppliers for light-emitting diodes.
+The RP Photonics Buyer's Guide contains 62 suppliers for light-emitting diodes.
+Among them:

 |||G. Gu et al., “High-external-quantum-efficiency organic light-emitting devices”, Opt.
 Lett.
 22 (6), 396 (1997), doi:10.1364/OL.22.000396|